Welcome to Part 5 of our Website Traffic Blueprint article series, where we show you how to create an automated web traffic machine using WordPress.

 WordPress Web Traffic Automation Blueprint – Summary

-Once you implement the above strategies, all you have to do is repeat the cycle, fine-tuning and refining your methods as you go to grow your traffic and get better your results.
+Once you implement the above strategies, all you have to do is repeat the same process, fine-tuning and refining your methods as you go to grow your traffic and get better your results.

-- Start with an expertly configured WordPress site backed by solid marketing, technical and business systems,
+- Begin with an expertly configured WordPress site backed by good marketing, technical and business systems,

-- Implement a content marketing strategy (consider also investing in some paid advertising to drive traffic and generate useful data) to increase your reach and visibility online,
+- Implement a content marketing strategy (consider adding some paid advertising to drive initial traffic and generate useful data) to increase your reach and visibility online,

-- Add plugins, list-building strategies, and other methods as necessary to build authority and credibility, and also to improve engagement with visitors,
+- Add plugins, list-building strategies, and other solutions if required to help build authority and credibility, and also to increase engagement with users,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,